loneicewolf/Stuxnet-Source/README.md

 ---

+### fanny.bmp - (malware) what is it?
+- Fanny (known as fanny.bmp or, the classical a,b,c,d,e,...,__j__.lnk worm,(Is (likely) **not ** visible in Windows XP and such, (but I have seen some versions of it where it has a,b and c - all the way up to j)- on other versions of Windows.

-- Fanny (known as fanny.bmp or, the classical a,b,c,d,e,...,__j__.lnk worm, propagates trough Removable USB devices, which has a extremely sophisticated Rootkit, which not only hides itself, but adds itself at startup in the reg in windows machines, but it has also some other, quite shocking capabilities, such as a submodule to re-program hardware, (more specifically, HDD's Firmware) for **Extreme persistence.**)
+- Propagates trough Removable USB devices, which has a extremely sophisticated Rootkit, which not only hides itself, but adds itself at startup in the reg in windows machines, but it has also some other, quite shocking capabilities, such as a submodule to re-program hardware, (more specifically, HDD's Firmware) for **Extreme persistence.**)
    It exploited same vulns as Stuxnet did, and has striking similarities with it, and was used **before even Stuxnet was used**)

    Link to fanny.bmp: https://github.com/loneicewolf/fanny.bmp